 Collaborative Programs

-St. Jude Global Alliance includes 15 international fundraising foundations and medical institutions dedicated to improving healthcare access and survival rates for children with catastrophic diseases.
+The St. Jude Global Alliance is a network of fundraising foundations and medical institutions dedicated to improving healthcare access and survival rates for children with catastrophic diseases.
 The alliance facilitates collaboration among institutions across various countries, including Armenia, Chile, India, and South Africa.
-St. Jude has established partnerships with 24 institutions across regions such as Central and South America, Asia Pacific, and the Middle East.
 These networks promote self-sufficiency and knowledge sharing among healthcare providers.

 The Man Who Will Cure the World